Misakihime21/UE_PlatformGame/README.md

 + on-step platform come back in case u fell;
 + oninput platform rotation;

+- impossible to climb after the falling plaftorms if u fall earlier (mb add a button?);

 - "You need the key" for the ending door;
 - Ending counts after get to the door;